FindMySchool LogoFindMySchool

 Beyond the stage, students engage in verse speaking competitions, public speaking, and debate.
 The Shropshire Festival of Verse and Prose features regular entries from Moreton; the school also competes in the Business and Professional Women's Public Speaking Competition and Thomas Cranmer Award competitions.
 Drama Club meets weekly, providing informal performance opportunities.
 The school has been shortlisted for national awards recognising excellence in drama provision, validating the quality of the department.

 Lacrosse represents Moreton's most distinctive sporting identity.
 The girls' lacrosse team ranks third in England, a position achieved through dedicated coaching, specialist training facilities, and a genuine culture of participation.
-The school boasts one of the highest proportions of pupils engaged in lacrosse of any UK school.
+The school offers one of the highest proportions of pupils engaged in lacrosse of any UK school.
 Unlike football or netball, lacrosse lacks the mass participation culture that characterises some sports; Moreton's prominence here reflects deliberate investment.

 The school fields teams across multiple age groups.
 Senior A, Senior B, Junior, and U14 teams compete in regional and national leagues.
 Girls new to the sport receive coaching that builds fundamental skills before competitive play.
 The coaching staff includes specialists with university and club experience.
 Facilities support the demand: the all-weather pitches and field space accommodate practice sessions and fixtures.
 The school also hosts Moreton Lacrosse Camp, a summer programme attracting players in England, generating income that reinvests into the sport.